CyberiumShadow/NoMoreOversleeps/README.md

 * Food tracker so you can monitor what you're eating in case this affects your sleep schedule
 * Productivity tracker so you can input what you're doing in each sleep block to avoid wasting time
 * Integration with EEG to track SWS/REM acquisition
+* Ability to play an MP3 file from a remote location from the Web UI so that people can send you audio that your zombie doesn't recognize
+* Text to speech integration module

 I probably won't implement most of these, but we will see.